Nicolle Galyon: Philanthropy

 Galyon is heavily involved in the CMA Foundation's music education initiative and served as an NSAI Board Member & CMT Next Women of Country mentor.
-Galyon has worked with Save the Music + SongFarm to put music studios in high schools throughout the country.
-She also provides a college scholarship to a senior at her alma mater, Sterling High School, each year through the Autobiography Scholarship.
+Galyon has worked with the "Save the Music Foundation", a non-profit music education organization and with "Songfarm", a philanthropic organization designed to give U.S.high schools professional recording equipment for students to use.
+She also provides a college scholarship to a senior at her alma mater, Sterling High School, each year through an "Autobiography Scholarship" program.

 Personal life

 Galyon married songwriter Rodney Clawson October 13, 2007.
 They have two children together, daughter Charlie Jo Clawson born May 29, 2013, and son Ford Sterling Clawson born April 14, 2015.